History and Politics BA (Hons)

 What can I do on completion of my course?

-Once you have successfully completed your BA (Hons) History and Politics course, there are a variety of careers you might like to consider.
-Here is just a taster of the kind of opportunities available to you:
+Once you have successfully completed the BA (Hons) History and Politics or BA (Hons) Scottish History and Politics, there are a variety of careers you might like to consider, such as:

 - Teaching and education

 - Research at postgraduate level